ngocsangyem/generator-yem/generators/templates/README.md

 $ npm i
 ```

 That's it!
-You should now have everything needed to use the gulp-simple.
+You should now have everything needed to use the <%= projectName %>.

 You may also want to get used to some of the [commands](#commands) available.